 In EMS systems and in systems of care for time sensitive conditions, there’s a staggering array of complex processes and interactions within and between multiple logistical, electronic and human systems.
 Like the gears of a clock, all the parts have to work together.
 But when the parts do not fit together with precision; when there’s friction between parts; when the parts do not move in coordination – EMS systems and these time sensitive systems of care fall short of their potential.
 CSI works with stakeholders to refine a community’s emergency medical care systems into well-oiled machines that consistently deliver high levels of quality, in a timely manner, with a high level of operational efficiency.

-EMS and Systems Quality Academy
+EMS Quality Academy

-The Center for Systems Improvement is proud to announce the opening of the EMS and Systems Quality Academy.
+The Center for Systems Improvement is proud to announce the opening of the EMS Quality Academy.
 This resources is designed EMS quality managers and others interested in learning about quality, improvement science, and how to design, implement and improve a quality management program in EMS organizations and systems of care for time sensitive conditions.
 Click here to see our offerings and get more information.